-We discuss four stocks that are seemingly benefitting from the inflationary environment and will apparently have a good year in 2022.
+Here we break down four stocks that are seemingly benefitting from the inflationary environment and will likely have a good year in 2022.

 4 Dividend Stocks to Fight Inflation

-ExxonMobil (XOM) is one of the world’s largest oil and gas exploration and production companies in the world.
+ExxonMobil (XOM) is one of the world's largest oil and gas exploration and production companies.
 The energy giant was founded in 1870.
 It operates globally through three operational segments: Upstream, Downstream, and Chemical.

 In 2021, ExxonMobil produced approximately 2.3 million barrels of oil and 8.5 billion cubic feet of natural gas per day.
 In addition, total reserves were 18.5 billion barrels of oil equivalent (bpoe) at the end of 2021.
-In addition, the company has about 4.6 million barrels per day refining capacity.
+In addition, the company has about 4.6 million barrels of refining capacity per day.

-ExxonMobil struggled through the pandemic.
-The COVID-19 pandemic significantly reduced demand for oil and gasoline as travel subsided.
+ExxonMobil struggled through the pandemic, which significantly reduced demand for oil and gasoline as travel subsided.
 In response, oil prices plummeted.
 However, market demand recovered two years later, and oil prices surged.
-Additionally, the conflict in Ukraine has caused oil prices to rise further to $100+ per barrel.
-Similarly, gasoline prices in the U.S. have spiked, and the average gas price is now more than $4 per gallon.
+Additionally, the conflict in Ukraine has caused oil prices to rise further to over $100 per barrel.
+Similarly, gasoline prices in the US have spiked, with average gas prices now more than $4 per gallon.

 Higher oil, gasoline, and natural gas prices during a period of inflation will be a windfall for ExxonMobil.
-Oil and gas majors are reporting good first-quarter results, and, likely, ExxonMobil will probably be no exception.
-The company guided higher in early April.
-Investor optimism is driving the stock price higher.
-The current stock price of $84.64 as of this writing is higher than right before the pandemic.
+Oil and gas majors are reporting good first-quarter results, and ExxonMobil will likely be no exception.
+The company guided higher in early April as investor confidence drove the stock price higher.
+The current price of $84.64 as of this writing is higher than right before the pandemic.